Soliprem/gumslingers/system-en.typ

 ==== Failures

 When you (partially or fully) fail a roll, the GM presents consequences that you can react to in turn.
 The choice of which ability to use in your reaction depends on the situation.
-Most reaction rolls are _make or break_ rolls
+It's common for reaction rolls to be _risk_ rolls (though not required).

 #rule-box(title: "Example")[Bob has a d8 in Aim and tries to hit NPC Alice.
 Alice is a bandit wanted in 20 towns, so she has a legendary DC of 11.
 Knowing this, Bob spends two Gunslinger Points to push his roll to a d12.
 Unfortunately, he rolls a 6 and a 10.
 Alice now gets to shoot back at him.
 Bob rolls Awareness to try to find cover to mitigate the damage.
 He rolls his d6 against a simple DC because they're in a saloon full of barrels: it's a 6, so he manages to moderate his damage.
 He emerges unscathed from the situation, but is now cornered by Alice.
 How will he proceed?